-During the fourth quarter of 2013 the Company sold off it's only operating subsidiary at that time.
-Subsequently two additional active subsidiaries have been acquired during the first quarter of 2014.
+On February 13, 2014 the Company sold off the subsidiary, Pipeline Nutrition USA, Inc. For accounting purposes, the effective date of the transaction was retroactively made to be December 31, 2013.
+Subsequently, on March 31, 2014 two additional active subsidiaries were established and the acquisition of another subsidiary made in the 4th quarter of 2013 was rescinded.
 For comparative purposes following guidance under ASC 205-10-20 we have included the results of the sold off subsidiary as discontinued operations and not to be used in comparisons to our current operations.